For better security, avoid installing a WordPress site using the username “admin”.

 Select Users > All Users in the main menu …

-Select the option to assign all content owned by the old user account and reassigned it to your new admin, then confirm the deletion of the old admin account …
+Choose the option to attribute all content owned by the old user account and reassigned it to your new admin, then confirm the deletion of the old account …

 Change Admin Username Using A WordPress Plugin